Hewett Recruitment unveils £40,000 fundraising target to mark 40th anniversary

 To celebrate its 40th year in business, Hewett Recruitment has unveiled its 40@40 Challenge with plans to raise £40,000 for local charities through a series of fundraising initiatives and events.

 Established in 1980 by recruitment specialist Louise Hewett, the Worcester and Kidderminster-based firm will run a series of charity events as well as participating in several externally organised fundraising initiatives.
 These range from taking part in a charity sleepout through to running events and even a freefall skydive.
 The money raised from each of these will count towards the final total in 2020.

-The 40@40 challenge officially kick-started this April with two of the firm’s Directors braving the cold and sleeping outside at Sixways Stadium.
+The 40@40 challenge officially kick-started April 2019 with two of the firm’s Directors braving the cold and sleeping outside at Sixways Stadium.
 The pair will be giving up their beds as part of the CEO Sleepout to raise awareness and funds for homeless people in Worcester.

 The team will then dust off their running shoes to take part in ‘The Go Bright for Sight 5K Colour Run’ at Churchfields Farm in July.
 Beginning the race dressed in white, participants will run through several paint stations while raising money for Sight Concern Worcestershire, a charity dedicated to improving the lives of people with sight loss across the county.

 The third event, a 220-mile canoe challenge along the length of the River Severn.
 Beginning at the source, Director Ben Mannion completed the course, which finishes at Chepstow in Wales, within seven days to raise funds for Megan Baker House.
 The charity provides conductive education sessions for children and adults with motor disorders and he managed to raise an impressive £4,167.